heyej/Windspeed-interpolations/README.md

 Routines to extract wind speed from numerical models and reanalyses, and interpolate them to lat-lon and height.

-Codes in this repository use mainly:
+Scripts in this repository use mainly:

 - Python 3.7